 Tesuque is highly vulnerable to wildfire.
 Most of the Tesuque Planning area is located in the County’s Urban Wildlife Interface Area—a geography that encompasses areas of the County that are at the highest risk of experiencing wildfire.

 Wildfire risk increases during drought conditions and may intensify as drought continues.
 The 2011 wildfire season was particularly horrendous.
-It included the human caused Las Conchas Fire in the Jemez Mountains which burned over acres 245 square miles and closer to home, the Pacheco Fire which came within 5 miles of the plan area and burned over 16 square miles.
-Currently in 2013 wildfire season, the ongoing Joroso Fire, 12 miles northwest of the plan area, has burned over 11,000 acres of the Santa Fe National Forest.
+It included the human caused Las Conchas Fire in the Jemez Mountains which burned over 245 square miles and closer to home, the Pacheco Fire which came within 5 miles of the plan area and burned over 16 square miles.
+In 2013 wildfire season, the ongoing Joroso Fire, 12 miles northwest of the plan area, has burned over 11,000 acres of the Santa Fe National Forest.
+In 2020, the Rio en Medio Fire, just northeast of the Tesuque Community District, burned over 4,000 acres.

 Increase Response Capacity

 Fire protection in the village is provided by the Tesuque Volunteer Fire District which consists of three volunteer fire stations located in Tesuque Village, Tesuque Pueblo, and Chupadero.
 The Volunteer Fire District serves Tesuque Village, Tesuque Pueblo, Chupadero, Rio El Medio, Tano, Casa De San Juan, Sundance Estates, Vista Redondo, Los Camonitos, and Hyde Park Estates.
 Participants in the community planning process have expressed concern that water supply to support fire protection in Tesuque Village may not be sufficient.
 At present, the Tesuque Village fire station draws water from a 20,000 gallon tank associated with the Tesuque Mutual Domestic Water Consumer Association, a 90,000 gallon water tank at Bishop’s Lodge, and has access to a 97,000 gallon tank outside of the plan area at Rancho Encantado as well as the ability to draw water from two outdoor swimming pools in the community.
-In years past, the village fire station has had the ability to draw water from two ponds in Tesuque Pueblo, but this supplemental source is not considered reliable as they are currently dry.
+In years past, the village fire station has had the ability to draw water from two ponds in Tesuque Pueblo, but this supplemental source is not considered reliable as they are periodicallydry.
 Of further concern is the possibility that a complete drawdown of the Tesuque mutual domestic well may collapse the system due to its age.
+The TVCA obtained Firewise certification in 2017 and continues to qualify each year by advancing programs of education and encouraging residents to midigate fire danger on their properties.
+The TVCA should continue to do this.

-Strategy: Purchase and locate supplemental water tanks on suitable sites that supports the volunteer fire district’s operational readiness and that minimizes visual/aesthetic impact.
+Strategy: Purchase and locate supplemental water tanks on suitable sites that support the volunteer fire district’s operational readiness and that minimizes visual/aesthetic impact.
 Locations that have been discussed with the community and the fire district include: elevated land just west of Tesuque Village Road across from the existing fire station, and a suitable site between Tesuque Elementary School and Bishop’s Lodge Resort.

 Mitigate wildfire vulnerability.

 Most of Tesuque carries an Urban Wildfire Interface Area classification of 1 indicating that wildfire risk is extreme or very high fire, or a classification of 2 indicating that wildfire risk is high.
-These classifications require that any new construction, or reconstruction that affects or increases 49% of a structure’s floor area, mitigate wildfire risk by requiring certain structure design standards; road, driveway, and gate standards; and in cases of subdivisions involving 12 lots or more, terrain management.
+These classifications require that any new construction, or reconstruction, mitigate wildfire risk by requiring certain structure design standards; road, driveway, and gate standards; and terrain management.

-Strategy: As the rate of fire spread increases as slope increases, the Tesuque community plan supports the County prohibiting construction on land where slope is thirty percent (30%) or greater in all circumstances.

 Strategy: The community plan encourages residents to take advantage of the County’s free service to assess household wildfire vulnerability.
 This service provides information to fire districts regarding how to effectively fight fires that may affect households and educates households as to steps they can take to mitigate their wildfire vulnerability.

-.

 Establish provisions for fire access roads that don’t detract from the historic and rural character of the area.